Titan0605/Titan0605/README.md

 ---

-Software Development student with a special focus on backend development.
-Specialized in web development using Flask and relational databases.
+Passionate backend developer specializing in web applications with Flask and relational databases.

 ### ***Key Skills***